1. AION guide

 AION’s clinical evidence is gathered from published experience from routine diagnostic testing supported by other sources of clinical performance data, as synthetic datasets that simulates the complexities and variability of genomic data.

 AION’s performance is evaluated based on the state of the art benchmarking approach for NGS-based genetic testing.
 It addresses both analytical and clinical AION’s performance specifications per genetic variant type (small variants and CNVs/SV) from a retrospective real patient data submitted by diagnostic laboratories across Europe, encompassing individuals who underwent clinical exome and genome sequencing for diagnostics of rare genetic disease, being supplemented by other sources of data as synthetic cohorts from a GIAB-derived benchmark “truth set”.
 AION’s analytical performance is determined by the analytical sensitivity, confidence intervals and precision (repeatability/reproducibility).
-AION’s clinical performance is determined by the diagnostic sensitivity, confidence intervals, PPV, rank (position of the causative variant in the prioritized variant list) and total number of unique variants (total number of variants in the prioritizer list)
+AION’s clinical performance is determined by the diagnostic sensitivity, confidence intervals, PPV, rank (position of the causative variant in the prioritized variant list) and total number of unique variants (total number of variants in the prioritizer list).
+Analytical and clinical performance are presented separately for the two prioritization lists provided by AION: AION Clues (AC) and AION Smoking Guns (SG); CNVs/SVs are reported under AC.

 A summary of AION’s analytical and clinical performance results is shown in the subsection below.